Earth Notes: Super-Insulating Our Living Room (2010)Updated 2022-09-15 20:19 GMT.

 Delivery 8--9 weeks from receipt of signed order confirmation.

 Various other requests are still being processed or did not meet my spec especially in being clear on the difference Uw vs Ug.
 This seems to be an agonisingly-slow business and one that does not inspire confidence given the large-ish sums involved and the marginality of any savings from reduced heat demand.

 The new-ish DGCOS (Double Glazing & Conservatory Ombudsman Scheme) was in the end no help to me though pleasant enough to deal with itself, since the only local supplier in their scheme came nowhere near my spec, even when I'd spoken directly to the supplier's manufacturer!

 The mechanism of the main set of patio doors finally broke in April 2011, so we had Warmlite (who did our front door) put in the best double-glazing that they could, which was Ug=1.0W/Km^2 (Uw not specified), french doors with double the width of exit before, and a flying mullion for air-tightness.
 The sealed units are SolaGlas Climacontrol Vertical, warm edge, 4(Planitherm)x16x4mm with argon fill.
 Completed early May £1544 including install and VAT.

-2012/07/19 we signed with Warmlite to replace all the remaining old/blown/leaky 2G units (including the remaining old patio door) with triple glazed (3G) units.
-Rather than a completely fixed light I was persuaded (for structural reasons) to have a top light (transom) opener, which I think will be help ventilation at times when we don't really want to leave the door open at all, eg in rain.
+We signed with Warmlite to replace all the remaining old/blown/leaky 2G units (including the remaining old patio door) with triple glazed (3G) units.
+Rather than a completely fixed light I was persuaded (for structural reasons) to have a top light (transom) opener, which I think will help ventilation at times when we don't really want to leave the door open at all, eg in rain.